webdataset/webdataset/docs/pydoc.md

      |  :param transforms: list of functions to apply to unbatched samples (Default value = None)
      |  :param pipeline: function that maps the iterator, e.g. for batching
      |  :param opener: either a function that returns a stream or a string that is invoked via Popen
-     |  :param epochs: how often to iterate through the shards before finishing the iterator
      |  :param verbose: verbose output
      |  :param shuffle: if >0, then shuffle shards, and shuffle samples with a buffer of the given size
      |  :param associate: a callable or dictionary that returns additional information to associate with each sample